Actionable ways to develop culture.

 What advice would you give someone to be successful in Customer Service?

 To be successful in customer service, you need to be patient, friendly, and put yourself in your clients’ shoes.
 We are always giving our best and love helping people!
 But you also need to be tough and not get too affected by interactions with difficult customers.

 How would you describe your ideal team?

 This sounds cheesy, but our current team is pretty ideal for me.
-This is another important reason why I love working at Personio!
+This is another reason why I love working at Personio!
 We are always supporting and helping each other.
 We also laugh and joke a lot and don’t take ourselves too seriously.
 We hang out for lunch, but also after work or on the weekends.
 So, a lot of my colleagues have become my friends.
-Additionally, I appreciate that I can speak openly with our leaders about any issue that comes up.
+Additionally, I appreciate that I can speak openly with our leaders about any issues that come up.